 Chris is Head of Music at BBC Radio 1 and 1Xtra.
 So he knows all about the music young people love.
 He’s an expert on streaming technologies (just talk to him about Justin Bieber’s unexpected success!)

-Clive is our legal brain, making sure all of our policies and contracts are in place.
+Clive is our legal brain, keeping an eagle eye on contracts, policies and standards.
 A vital task when we’re investing in over 350 different organisations each year.
-Clive claims to be a ‘half decent’ clarinet player and a ‘very bad’ saxophonist.
+Clive claims to have once been a ‘half decent’ clarinet player and a ‘very bad’ saxophonist.
 He's a huge jazz fan and is also a member of the NYJO board.

 Richard’s our PR guru and runs his own agency, RPPR.
 He understands the importance of getting the word out about what we do.
 And he’s got the strategy and experience to make it happen.
 He’s also a fine drummer.